What will I learn?

 Knowledge

-Specialist knowledge about central themes and cutting-edge research focused on key global challenges like climate and environmental change, inequality, and resource distribution.
+• Specialist knowledge of central themes and cutting-edge research within inequality, geopolitics, climate change, and resource governance.

 Skills